myousefnezhad/easyx/README.md

 ## How to use it?
-You first copy `easyX.py` to your main project folder.
-Then, you will save all variables in the form of a dictionary in Python.
+You will keep all variables in the form of a dictionary in Python.

 As an example, we have created a sample data:

 ```python
 data = {"a": np.array([[1, 2, 5, 8], [2., 4, 1, 6]]),
 		 "b": [[1], [2, 4]],